BodiAugustus/ashley_defi/README.md

 #168.
 Refetched courses in index, used mutate to refetch data when purchase is made to update button UI after success TX.

 #169.
 Refactored button conditions to set loading state on purchase buttons during repurchase TX using mutate.

+#170.
+Fixed improper styling in Message component.
+Checked application states.
+Tested.
+Checked.
+All passing and working as expected.